-Both of our veterinarians are accredited and can sign international and domestic health certificates.
-Airlines require usually require a health certificate that is completed and signed by a veterinarian no sooner than 10 days prior to travel.
+Our veterinarian is accredited and can sign international and domestic health certificates on a case to case basis.
+However we can only do health certificates for travel within the lower 48 states, Alaska, Canada and Mexico only.
+Airlines usually require a health certificate that is completed and signed by a veterinarian no sooner than 10 days prior to travel.
 If you are traveling or moving internationally, read below and get started early.

 For more information on Airline Pet Travel: CLICK HERE